songweizhi/songweizhi.github.io/index.md

 In early 2023, I relocated to The Chinese University of Hong Kong (**CUHK**) to expand my knowledge on Phylogenomics.
 Later the same year, I joined The Hong Kong University of Science and Technology (**HKUST**) as a Research Assistant Professor to continue my research on Bioinformatics and animal-microbe symbioses.

-Interested in Phylogenomics or Animal-Microbe Symbioses?
+Interested in bioinformatics, phylogenomics or animal-microbe symbioses?
 Shoot me an email to explore possibilities!

 ### Links